 Getting backlinks to your website is an important part of any decent SEO strategy.
-Spreading your link juice all over the web is a good way to consistently drive traffic to your blog or site over time — but if you don’t want to purchase backlinks, what can you do?
+Spreading your link juice all over the web is a good way to consistently drive traffic to your blog or site over time — but if you don’t want to purchase backlinks (and you shouldn’t, because buying backlinks is a blackhat technique that can earn you a manual penalty), what can you do?

 The answer, of course, is to do it yourself — it’s not as difficult or time consuming as you may think.
 Here are 10 tips on how to get backlinks to your site that anyone can try:

 By default, WordPress blogs have the HTML “NoFollow” attribute on links that point away.
 Blogs do this to prevent “link bleed” and prevent spammers from inundating their blog with irrelevant comments.
 DoFollow blogs, on the other hand, don’t have this limitation — and you can use this to your advantage to get backlinks.
 To get you started, here’s a list of more than 50 DoFollow blogs.

 Make sure your profiles on Facebook, Digg, Google, etc. have links back to your site.

 3.)
 Become an expert (or ask lots of questions).

 Question and answer sites, like Quora, are great for dropping links to your website or blog.
 Also, if you sign up for services like HARO you can get much more than backlinks — you can get millions of dollars’ worth of media coverage.
 Check out our HARO experiment and results blog post to see how we got 6 major media outlets to cover TCF in just 30 days.
 The result?
 11 high-quality backlinks, because some of the coverage was syndicated.